FINTLabs/fint-coding-guidelines/README.md

 ## Testing

-* Keep the unit tests fast (usually this means milliseconds).
+* Keep the unit tests fast (usually means milliseconds).
 * Each test should clean up after itself.
 * Each test must be isolated, do not rely on the result of another test.
 * Do not rely on test order.